Adaptive Athlete Takes the Podium at 2019 Rebelle Rally Off-Road Competition

-Driving a hand-controlled Mitsubishi Eclipse SUV, Air Force veteran Karah Behrend took second place at the 2019 Rebelle Rally, an eight-stage, women’s-only off-road competition.
+Driving a hand-controlled Mitsubishi Eclipse Cross CUV, Air Force veteran Karah Behrend took second place at the 2019 Rebelle Rally, an eight-stage, women’s-only off-road competition.
 Behrend was the first adaptive athlete to compete in the event, which tests driving, navigation and decision-making skills across 1,600 miles of gravel roads and untracked wilderness in the California and Nevada deserts.

 Team Record the Journey featured Behrend and fellow veteran Rachel Ridenour, who has competed in all five years of the Rebelle Rally.
 Ridenour runs a nonprofit of the same name, which provides outdoor photography excursions to military veterans.
 This was Behrend’s first off-road competition.
 Despite their lack of experience together, the team gelled quickly.
 “While other teams will have arguments or fights, that was never really a thing for us,” says Behrend.
 “We are both very mission-oriented people — if you have a job to do, you have a job to do.
 You get that done with and you can play with personality later.”